monarchwadia/blog-monarchwadia.com/_posts/2024-02-12-ai-cost-reduction-for-data-entry.md

 Acme has previously built features that require data entry.
 Each time, they have hired a team of data entry clerks to manually read each article and then enter the categories into the database.
 When a new article is published, the data entry clerks are responsible for classifying the article into one or more categories.

-## Disadvantages of the current process
+## Disadvantages of the manual data entry process

-From experience, this has a few disadvantages:
+From experience, the current manual data entry process has a few disadvantages:

 * **Slow.** It takes a long time to read each article and then enter the categories into the database.
 This is a bottleneck for the project, since the new feature cannot be launched until all 100,000 articles have been classified.
 * **Expensive.** The data entry clerks are paid by the hour, and the cost of hiring them adds up quickly.
 When a clerk leaves and a new one is hired, there is also a cost associated with training the new clerk.